hkeiken/wsl2-globalprotect/README.md

 The solution consists of:

-1 - Powershell script to change interface metric on the PANGP virtual interface 2 - A batch script to start the Powershell script
+1 - Powershell script

+To change interface metric on the PANGP virtual interface, so the WSL operative system can access internet outside the vpn tunnell.

+2 - A batch script to start the Powershell script

+A simple script to run the powershell script.
+As the Powershell script was not possible to run from Global Protect VPN connect event, a workaround was found with triggering it from a batch file.

 3 - Configuration of Global Protect to run this script each time Global Connect VPN connects.

-1 - Powershell script

-The script simply changes metric
+Global Protect is capable of running a "Post VPN Connect" script as an admin user.
+To do so, one will have to create a new key in